-- (i) the Democratic People's Republic of North Korea; - (ii) the People's Republic of China; - (iii) the Russian Federation; and - (iv) the Islamic Republic of Iran - "DLA Export Control Technical Data Access" means DLA requirements in EBS that limit distribution of export-controlled technical data to contractors that have DLA controlling authority approval to access the export-controlled data within the cFolders.
-To obtain approval, contractors must have an active United States/Canada Joint Certification Program (JCP) certification and a DLA Internet Bid Board System (DIBBS) account; and must have completed the "Introduction to Proper Handling of DoD Export-Controlled Technical Data Training" and the DLA "Export Control Technical Data" questionnaire. - "Head of agency" or "agency head" means the DLA Acquisition Director. - "Enhanced validation" means the process used to vet contractors before the DLA controlling authority approves access to DLA export-controlled data.
+- (i) the Democratic People's Republic of North Korea;

+- (ii) the People's Republic of China;

+- (iii) the Russian Federation; and

+- (iv) the Islamic Republic of Iran

+"DLA Export Control Technical Data Access" means DLA requirements in EBS that limit distribution of export-controlled technical data to contractors that have DLA controlling authority approval to access the export-controlled data within the cFolders.
+To obtain approval, contractors must have an active United States/Canada Joint Certification Program (JCP) certification and a DLA Internet Bid Board System (DIBBS) account; and must have completed the "Introduction to Proper Handling of DoD Export-Controlled Technical Data Training" and the DLA "Export Control Technical Data" questionnaire.

+"Head of agency" or "agency head" means the DLA Acquisition Director.

+"Enhanced validation" means the process used to vet contractors before the DLA controlling authority approves access to DLA export-controlled data.
 This also refers to the enhanced validation requirement in the DLA Master Solicitation for Automated Simplified Acquisitions.
-"Integrated Acquisition Review Board (IARB)" means an oversight group that conducts a review at key decision points after the contracting approach has been approved by the ASRP.
+"Integrated Acquisition Review Board (IARB)" means an oversight group that conducts a review at key decision points typically Acquisition Plan/Solicitation and Award stages.
 The IARB has the authority to continue the acquisition, modify the strategy, terminate the process, or determine how next phases should proceed.
+The Senior Procurement Executive (SPE) is the chair and clearance authority.
+Board members should include DLA HQ personnel from the following functional areas, as applicable: General Counsel; Contract Review, Small Business Programs; Finance; and Logistics Operations.
+The SSM and Component Portfolio Manager (CPM) should be included as board advisors for the acquisition of services.
+MSCs are encouraged to conduct an IARB with personnel from the equivalent functional areas at their local level.
+See 1.690-1, Establishment of business clearance authority, for the minimum documents requiring review at the appropriate acquisition stage.

-The HCA is the chairman and clearance authority.
-Board members shall include the following: DLA Acquisition Director, DLA Logistics Operations Director, DLA Information Operations Director, DLA Comptroller, HCA and/or Director or Commander of contracting office; Technical, Program, or Service Manager of procuring organization; and Military Service Program or Technical Manager.
-Board advisors shall include the following: DLA General Counsel; DLA Small Business Programs Director; DLA Competition Advocate (COMPAD); DLA Center of Excellence for Pricing (COEP); DLA Acquisition Division Chiefs or Deputy Chiefs; DLA Acquisition Peer Review Manager; procuring organization Office of Counsel, COMPAD, and price analyst(s); and, for acquisition of services, the SSM and Component Level Lead (CLL) and Portfolio Manager. - "Federal Supply Class (FSC) 5962, Electronic Microcircuit" means - (i) a small circuit having a high equivalent circuit element density, which is considered as a single part composed of interconnected elements placed and/or formed on or within a single substrate to perform an electronic circuit function.
+"Federal Supply Class (FSC) 5962, Electronic Microcircuit" means

+- (i) a small circuit having a high equivalent circuit element density, which is considered as a single part composed of interconnected elements placed and/or formed on or within a single substrate to perform an electronic circuit function.
 The elements may be formed on or within a semiconductor material substrate.
 They may consist of conductive film(s) formed on an insulating substrate or may be a combination of one or both of these types with discrete elements; - (ii) designed specifically to generate, modify, or process electrical signals included in FSC 5962; - (iii) a supply class identified as being high-risk for counterfeiting; and - (iii) includes Integrated Circuit Devices; Integrated Circuit Modules, Integrated Electronic Devices: Hybrid, Magnetic, Molecular, Opto-Electronic, and Thin Film "JCP Certification" means the United States/Canada Joint Certification Program (JCP).
-Contractors must have an active JCP certification to obtain access to unclassified technical data disclosing critical technology controlled in the United States. - "Major Subordinate Command (MSC)" means the following six DLA field organizations: DLA Aviation, DLA Land and Maritime, DLA Energy, DLA Troop Support, DLA Disposition, and DLA Distribution.

-"Procuring Organizations" means all DLA activities with contracting authority, and includes both contracting activities and contracting offices.

-"Strategic contracts (STRATCON") means those acquisitions that represent the highest risk and impact to mission criticality, warfighter operational support, financial investment, and stewardship responsibilities.
-Strategic contracts may include, but are not limited to, the following:
+Contractors must have an active JCP certification to obtain access to unclassified technical data disclosing critical technology controlled in the United States. - "Major Subordinate Command (MSC)" means the following six DLA field organizations: DLA Aviation, DLA Land and Maritime, DLA Energy, DLA Troop Support, DLA Disposition, and DLA Distribution. - "Procuring Organizations" means all DLA activities with contracting authority, and includes both contracting activities and contracting offices. - "Strategic contracts (STRATCON") means those acquisitions that represent the highest risk and impact to mission criticality, warfighter operational support, financial investment, and stewardship responsibilities.
+Strategic contracts may include, but are not limited to, the following: - (1) Acquisitions subject to DoD Peer Review thresholds; - (2) Prime Vendor/Tailored Logistics Support; - (3) Performance-Based Logistics; - (4) Implementation of Captains of Industry recommendations and/or initiatives; - (5) Bridge contracts for existing Strategic Contracts; - (6) OCONUS acquisitions critical to current contingencies or major military operations;